Bread Machine Whole Wheat Rolls: Good for Slider Buns, Too

 sloppy joes on whole wheat rollsPin

 • WATER: I like to use spring water if I have it because chlorine and yeast aren’t such good friends.
-Otherwise, tap water is fine. (room temperature)
+Otherwise, tap water is fine. (cool to room temperature)

 • EGG: The recipe is written for a large egg.
 It doesn’t need to be warm.